WambuiMunene/Natural-Language-Processing-Sentiment-Analysis-on-Tweets/README.md

-# Developing an NLP Model to Analyze and Classify the Sentiment of Tweets About Apple and Google Products as Positive, Negative, or Neutral.
+# Developing a NLP Model to Analyze and Classify the Sentiment of Tweets About Apple and Google Products as Positive, Negative, or Neutral.

 ## Project Summary